zammad/zammad/doc/developer_manual/standards/how-to-handle-localization.md

 `rails generate zammad:translation_catalog --addon-path /path/to/addon`

+To perform additional tasks such as updating template files from translations, use:

+`rails generate zammad:translation_catalog --full`

 ### Testing Translation Changes from Weblate

 To test any changes made to translations in Weblate that are not yet published to Zammad,